beanbeanjuice/KohuCafe/.github/pull_request_template.md

 - [ ] New and existing Maven CI tests have passed.
 - [ ] The pull request is properly merging into the correct branch.
 - [ ] All existing local code has been pushed to the GitHub repository.
-- [ ] Changes have been documented in the current draft [cafeBot Releases](https://github.com/beanbeanjuice/cafeBot/releases) update.
+- [ ] Changes have been documented in the current draft [KohuCafe Releases](https://github.com/beanbeanjuice/KohuCafe/releases) update.